ecwws/fluent-plugin-elasticsearch-timestamp-check/README.md

   such value is detected, it will be converted to iso8601 format for easier consumption of elasticsearch when dynamic mapping is used.**

-* If a field named `timestamp` or `time` or `syslog_timestamp` exists, it will parse that field and conver it to format '%Y-%m-%dT%H:%M:%S.%L%z' then store it in `@timestamp` field.
+* By default, it will check whether fields named `timestamp`, `time`, or `syslog_timestamp` exists, if so it will parse that field and conver it to format '%Y-%m-%dT%H:%M:%S.%L%z' then store it in `@timestamp` field.
 In addition, a field `fluent_converted_timestamp` is added to the object with the same value.

+* (>=0.3.0) the list of fields can be overriden by setting the `timestamp_fields` parameter.
+It accepts a list of strings, the default is set
+  to: `['@timestamp', 'timestamp', 'time', 'syslog_timestamp']`

 * If none of the above field exists, it will insert current event time in '%Y-%m-%dT%H:%M:%S.%L%z' format as the `@timestamp` field.
 A field